sunset-developer/Inside-Joke-Bot/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Comedibot is currently hosted on my servers, but hosting it on your own is just as easy!
+Comedibot is currently hosted on my servers, but if you'd like you can host it on your own!
-To host Comedibot yourself follow these simple steps.
+It is recommended to use a linux server to host Comedibot.

 ### Prerequisites